Skip to main content

 2025 Hyundai Tucson

-Hyundai added a few standard safety features to the 2025 Tucson, which helped it earn a five-star rating from NHTSA and an IIHS Top Safety Pick+.
-For starters, Hyundai’s Smart Cruise Control 2 is now standard on all models, along with an in-cabin driver monitoring system and blind-spot collision warning.
+The 2025 Hyundai Tucson has more safety features than before, which helped it earn a five-star rating from the NHTSA and an IIHS Top Safety Pick+.
+For starters, Hyundai's Smart Cruise Control 2 is now standard on all models, along with an in-cabin driver monitoring system and blind-spot collision warning.
 The Tucson remains one of our favorite crossover SUVs, and hybrid and plug-in hybrid models are also available.

 • IIHS rating: Top Safety Pick+